 Located in North Yorkshire just outside Ripon, Fountains Abbey and Studley Royal Water Park is a UNESCO World Heritage Site that is managed by the National Trust.
 Created in the 18th century, today it is one of the most spectacular Georgian-era water gardens in the UK.

 Covering 800 acres (323 hectares), Studley Royal Water Park was designed around the ruins of Fountains Abbey.
-The magnificent abbey has featured in movies, TV shows, and literature.
+The magnificent abbey has been featured in movies, TV shows, and literature.

 The Cistercian Fountains Abbey was founded in the 1100s by 13 monks who were expelled from a nearby Benedictine monastery.
 It grew to become one of England’s richest monasteries, flourishing for many years until King Henry VIII ordered the dissolution of the monasteries in 1539.